RoosterQMonee/ReverseShell/README.md

 # Shell

-Except for the server address, everything in the files should work on start
+Except for the server address, everything in the files should work on start (Remember to keep the Servers address as a string!)

 ## How to use